satellite-image-deep-learning/techniques/README.md

 * [Anomaly Detection on Mars using a GAN](https://omdena.com/projects/anomaly-detection-mars/)
 * [Using Generative Adversarial Networks to Address Scarcity of Geospatial Training Data](https://medium.com/radiant-earth-insights/using-generative-adversarial-networks-to-address-scarcity-of-geospatial-training-data-e61cacec986e) -> GAN perform better than CNN in segmenting land cover classes outside of the training dataset (article, no code)

-## Autoencoders
+## Autoencoders & Dimensionality Reduction
-* [Autoencoders & their Application in Remote Sensing](https://towardsdatascience.com/autoencoders-their-application-in-remote-sensing-95f6e2bc88f) -> intro article and example use case applied to SAR data for land classiifcation
+* [Autoencoders & their Application in Remote Sensing](https://towardsdatascience.com/autoencoders-their-application-in-remote-sensing-95f6e2bc88f) -> intro article and example use case applied to SAR data for land classification

-## Dimensionality Reduction
 * [LEt-SNE](https://github.com/meghshukla/LEt-SNE) -> Dimensionality Reduction and visualization technique that compensates for the curse of dimensionality
 * [AutoEncoders for Land Cover Classification of Hyperspectral Images](https://towardsdatascience.com/autoencoders-for-land-cover-classification-of-hyperspectral-images-part-1-c3c847ebc69b) -> An autoencoder nerual net is used to reduce 103 band data to 60 features (dimensionality reduction), keras.
 Also read [part 2](https://syamkakarla.medium.com/auto-encoders-for-land-cover-classification-in-hyperspectral-images-part-2-f8978d443d6d) which implements K-NNC, SVM and Gradient Boosting